asa-davis/SpiceTrader/README.md

     - track next waypoint in pirate class and check if it gets close enough in pirate tick()
     - keep pirates from colliding somehow
 - fix weird collision bug
+- replace all instances of MainGame static variables passed as parameters with MainGame static getters
 - extend Menu/MenuManager to implement hud/inventory menus
 - implement trading
     - add datastructures to Village to hold current trade, inventory, etc.